-Kirk Marshall is a Brisbane-born writer, teacher, editor and NGO fundraiser living in Melbourne, Australia.
-He works as Philanthropy Coordinator for Plan International (Australia), and is the newly-incumbent General Manager for Going Down Swinging.
+Kirk Marshall is a Brisbane-born writer, teacher, editor, and NGO fundraiser living in Melbourne, Australia.
+He works as a philanthropy and business development specialist, and is a former General Manager for Going Down Swinging.
 He was a sessional academic / adjunct teacher in Creative Writing, English, Literature and Media (Film & T.V.
 Studies) at RMIT University for two years, and has held various teaching positions in Queensland, Victoria and Tokyo, Japan.

 He is the author of an illustrated miscellany (A Solution to Economic Depression in Little Tokyo, 1953); a fiction chapbook (A Brief Study of the Dissolute Properties of Comedy When You’re Propelled Off Your Speeding Motorcycle Into A Sharp Asphalt Road, And Your Name Is Takeshi Kitano) published by Dynatox Ministries; a novella (The Signatory) published by Skylight Press; and two collections of fiction: Carnivalesque, And: Other Stories published by Black Rider Press, and Popcorn In the Barrel: Stories published by KUBOA Press.
 He is currently working on the manuscript for his début novel (Feverglades), and an illustrated bestiary of Donald J. Trump’s pestilential presidential Cabinet (Swamp Monsters: A Bestiary of Trumplandia).